PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

 ## Migrating and Deploying to a different environment

-**Step 1:** The migration of the code to a new environment is a very simple task, it consists of cloning the repository from the previous step (Step 2) into the new environment.
+**Step 1:** The migration of the code to a new environment is a very simple task, it consists of cloning the repository from the previous task (Archiving and Version Controlling) into the new environment.
 More details on how to do this can be seen in [Clone and Run a Notebook](Documents/Clone-and-Run-a-Notebook.md).

 **Step 2:** Once the code has been added to the new environment, then all the code should be executed.
 This will create the model and will deploy it into a real time inference (this means the model will be deployed into a container as a webservice and can be consumed as a REST API, more details on how to consume the model can be seen [here](../Documents/Deploy-Real-Time-Service.md#Consume_inf)).